AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/assets-pim-integration.md

 1. Configure the project in ADC
 1. Configure the AEM Author service to enable ADC project communication
 1. Develop a runtime action that orchestrates metadata retrieval and update
-1. Upload an asset to the AEM Author service and verify the metadata has been updated
+1. Upload an asset to the AEM Author service and verify that the metadata has been updated

 For details on steps 1-2, refer to the [Adobe I/O Runtime Action and AEM Events](./runtime-action.md#) example, and for steps 3-6 refer to the following sections.